 The National Plan has five goals: to promote the autonomy and agency of older people, address ageism and promote community understanding of elder abuse, achieve national consistency, safeguard at-risk older people and improve responses; and build the evidence basis, a draft of which is expected by the end of 2018.

 If you think a loved one, or friend of yours may be suffering from elder financial abuse, or simply want some further information.
-Do not hesitate to give the team at Hentys Lawyers a call today.
+Do not hesitate to give the team at Hentys Lawyers a call today, our experienced professionals can provide you with expert assistance in Challenging a Will and Inheritance Disputes.